Loops and BrickColor

 Setup a Part and Script

-- Create a new part with a descriptive name like LoopingPart, or RainbowPart.
-This lesson will use LoopingPart.
+- Create a new part with a descriptive name.
+This lesson uses LoopingPart.

-- Under your first comment create a local variable named loopingPart by typing
+- Under the comment, create a local variable named

-- Set your variable to the location of the part’s BrickColor property by typing
+- Set the variable to the looping part by typing

 Using the Equal Sign =

 = sign doesn’t have the same meaning as it does in math.
 It doesn’t mean that things are equal.
 Instead, it changes the value of a variable.

 Naming Rules - Variables and Parts

 Roblox developers have rules when naming parts and variables to help them know what’s a variable and what’s a part.

 Parts: PascalCase (first letter capitalized)